GerritKool/LEDitor/README.md

-## Create your own custom LED-ring animations.
+## Create your own custom LED-ring animations for Homey.
-* Create any LED Ring animation that you like, up to 200 frames.
+* Use millions of color tones to create any LED Ring animation that you like, up to 200 frames per animation.
 * Use some helpfull tools for fills and rotations.
+* Use generators to create animations with a few mouse clicks.
 * Import frames and colors from any image.
-* Use generators to create basic animations with a few mouse clicks.
 * Save your creations and exchange them with your Homey friends.

-NOTE: Homey's screensavers wont work when the animations are active.
+NOTE: Homey's screensavers wont work when a LEDitor animation is actived.
 Take that in consideration in case you are using screensavers for notifications.
-Homey's built-in animations will pause-and-continue the LEDitor animations.
+Homey's built-in animations will pause a LEDitor animation.

 The user's pleasure is my reward.
 People who like to show some extra gratitude can buy me a coffee.